nunocgoncalves/matic-docs-update-issuer-docs/docs/polygonid/issuer/issuer-overview.md

 ---

 An Issuer is any subject that issues Verifiable Credentials.
-You can think of a credentials as a statement: something an Issuer says about another subject.
+You can think of a credential as a statement: something an Issuer says about another subject.
 For example, when a university (Issuer) says that a student (subject) has a degree, this is a credential.

 An issuer might be: